i2tResearch/APLocator/README.md

 ## Run

+### Test mode

+From the terminal, run `python3 src/run.py t`

+The test mode does not store the results.

+### Full mode

-From the terminal, run `python3 src/run.py some_identifier`
+From the terminal, run `python3 src/run.py some-identifier`

+The results will be stored in a file `some-identifier_YYYYMMDD_HHMMSS.json`